-> Furuno Navpilot 711C with 2 control points (steering pedestal & charttable) operating a Simrad-Robertson hydraulic drive - it was ditched a year later and replaced by a set of Raymarine units a year later - see below
+> Furuno Navpilot 711C with 2 control points (steering pedestal & charttable) operating a Simrad-Robertson hydraulic drive - it was ditched and replaced by a couple of Raymarine units a year later - see below

-> Raymarine Autopilot Controller ST 6002/SG3 Course Computer & Smartpilot (handheld remote steering device) operating a Lewmar Mambadrive (1/4 HP) - this autopilot was also upgraded at the same time we ditched the Furuno - see below
+> Raymarine Autopilot Controller ST 6002/SG3 Course Computer & Smartpilot (handheld remote steering device) operating a Lewmar Mambadrive (1/4 HP) - this autopilot was also replaced/upgraded at the same time that we ditched the Furuno - see below

 > Raymarine (Autohelm) backup depth meter from 1995

 > Comar CSA 300 Class A AIS which broke down but could be repaired in the Canary Islands in October 2019 - we keep a Raymarine a700 Class B transceiver as reserve